Actionable best practices for a strategic planning retreat

 Companies thrive when they’re guided by clear, mutually agreed-upon strategies.
-But it can sometimes be difficult to fit high-level strategic planning around day-to-day activities.
+From experience, we know it can be difficult to fit high-level strategic planning around day-to-day activities.
+Enter, strategic planning retreats.

-Strategic planning retreats bring company leaders and employees together for a few days to discuss core company themes, identify opportunities, and develop a clear roadmap for the future.
-They allow everyone to take a step back and think about the bigger picture.
+Strategic planning retreats bring company leaders and employees together to discuss core company themes, identify opportunities and develop a clear roadmap for the future.
+They allow employees from all levels to take a step back and think about the bigger picture - regaining purpose, clarity and structure to their workflow.

-A strategic planning retreat is an off-site event that gives an organisation’s decision-makers a chance to build new strategies and concoct plans for the future.
-It's meant to bring together key members of the organisation and have comprehensive discussions on how to drive company growth and success.
+A strategic planning retreat is an off-site event that gives decision-makers a chance to build new strategies and formulate plans for the future.
+It's a chance to bring together key members of the organisation and have comprehensive discussions on how to drive company growth and success.

-In addition to this main goal, strategic planning retreats also aim to strengthen team dynamics while meeting a set of desired outcomes.
-This way, you’ll have a cohesive team equipped with the right tactics that can benefit the organisation long-term.
+Importantly, strategic planning retreats also aim to strengthen team dynamics while meeting a set of desired outcomes.
+This way, you’ll have a cohesive team equipped with the right tactics to benefit the organisation long-term.

 During a strategic planning retreat, team members can take a break from their daily grind and redirect their focus toward the overall performance and direction of the team or company.
 They can evaluate how well they’re functioning as a unit, determine which areas they’re excelling, and identify areas for improvement.